 Similar to training other biological measures, the trainee is soon able to induce changes in the brain wave patterns.
 These changes lead to improved flexibility and stability of the brain waves in general, which leads to improved flexibility and stability of behaviour in response to external demands on the person in the course of day-to-day activity.
 This is a profound demonstration of neuroplasticity, regardless of the origin of the disorder, be it genetic, developmental or the result of an acquired brain injury.

-Neurofeedback is able to produce improvement in symptoms of epilepsy, ADHD, addictions, PTSD, panic reactions, depression, sleep disorders, and traumatic brain injury.
+Neurofeedback is able to produce improvement in symptoms of epilepsy, ADHD, addictions, PTSD, panic reactions, depression, sleep disorders, anxiety, and traumatic brain injury.
 Neurofeedback is also used in peak performance, to improve functioning and performance of elite athletes and business people.